 Quiqueran de Beaujeu town house, 18th century.
 16 rue des Arènes.
-This town house was built like the grand Parisian town houses of the middle of the 18th century, with a main body framed by two protruding ells around a courtyard.
-Its main facade is particularly elegant and composed of four levels, topped by a wide pediment.
-Today it houses the National Photography School.
+This town house was built like the grand Parisian town houses of the middle of the 18 th century, with a main body framed by two protruding ells around a courtyard.
+Its name is related to an influential old Arlesian family, that generated several consuls, notables and knights of Malta.